 Following the logic of the previous method we create another one with the same name, but this one will compare characters.

-string can not be compared with the operators
+string type cannot be compared with the operators

 >.
 We will use the method